discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <Card title="Improving Further">

-Once you are comfortable with the above steps, you will have grasped most of the full rotation.
+Once you are comfortable with the above steps, you will have grasped most of the rotation.
+Additional tips can be found on the advanced page if you wish to improve further.

-There will be a few additional tips on the advanced page to improve further, but these tips will have a smaller impact than what you have learned so far.

 For now, try to:

 - Employ weapon swap in fights with long phases, usually after using <Skill name="Whirling Wrath"/>/<Skill name="True Shot"/> twice on their respective weapon sets.
 - Make use of your CC skills to break boss bars faster
-- Start thinking about phase times and how to fit the maximum amount of damage before the boss dies/goes invulnerable
+- Start thinking about phase times and how to fit the maximum amount of damage in before the boss dies/goes invulnerable

 </Card>